saramesa/lgbti-rights-backend/README.md

 #LGBTI-RIGHTS BACKEND

-This is the backend for the lgbti-rights API
+Lgbti Rights was built from the ground-up with a JSON API that makes it easy for developers to get data about lgbti rights status around the world.

+Find out more at: https://lgbti-rights.com/docs